notesonidleness/notesonidleness.github.io/content/_draft/masjid.md

-1444H - TW: No data, because data is only for the infidel
+1445H - TW: No data, as data is only for the infidel.

 # Solution to a problem that doesn't exist